Understand Real Buyers from the Posers

-- Strategic buyers and competitors: Companies like these are often operating within your same industry and may be looking to grow in some sort of metric.
+Companies like these often operate within the same industry and may be looking to grow in some metric.
 This growth may involve expanding product or service offerings, hiring more employees, or acquiring additional facilities.
 They may even be interested in eliminating competition altogether.

 As a result, these sorts of companies may want to purchase your business to streamline their efforts in growing.
 Their initial outreach to you may come from a corporate team partner or by an investment banker they might have hired to help them facilitate an acquisition.

-- Financial buyers: These types of buyers — which often include venture capital firms and investment banks — are interested in purchasing a business, growing its value, and selling it for a profit.
+These types of buyers are interested in purchasing a business, growing its value, and selling it for a profit.
+These buyers often include venture capital firms and investment banks.
 They often acquire various small businesses to create a larger company that will deliver greater returns.

-- Investment bankers/brokers: Bankers and brokers can represent both buyers and sellers.
-If these sorts of individuals reach out to you about your business, it is likely because one of their clients is interested in acquiring a business like yours.
+Bankers and brokers can represent both buyers and sellers.
+If these sorts of individuals reach out to you about your business, it is because one of their clients is interested in acquiring a business like yours.

-They may also be reaching out to you to discuss your exit strategy and see if there is any interest on your end to put your company on the market.
-Doing so might streamline the process of you finding a potential buyer.
+They may also be reaching out to you to discuss your exit strategy.
+They might want to see if there is any interest on your end in putting your company on the market.
+Doing so might streamline the process of finding a potential buyer at your purchase price.